chef-boneyard/database/README.md

 - PostgreSQL: leverages the `pg` gem which is installed as part of the `postgresql::ruby` recipe.
 You must declare `include_recipe "database::postgresql"` to include this.
 Currently does not work in Chef "omnibus" full stack installs, see COOK-1406.
 - SQL Server: leverages the `tiny_tds` gem which is installed as part of the `sql_server::client` recipe.

-This cookbook is not in charge of installing the SGBD itself.
+This cookbook is not in charge of installing the Database Management System itself.
 Therefore, if you want to install MySQL, for instance, you should add `include_recipe "mysql::server"` in your recipe, or include `mysql::server` in the node run_list.

 ### database
 Manage databases in a RDBMS.
 Use the proper shortcut resource depending on your RDBMS: `mysql_database`, `postgresql_database` or `sql_server_database`.